 For group activities, it is the responsibility of the teachers and schools to ensure that safe management measures are taken and are in compliance with the regulatory standards set by the authorities.

 This includes temperature-taking, as well as mask-wearing at all times – except when engaging in strenuous activities.
-Teachers are to adhere to group size of 5pax in each group, with 1m spacing between each individual.
-Teachers are also to ensure no mingling between groups throughout the activities, and keep activities to a maximum of two hours, if possible
+Teachers are to adhere to the recommended group size as stipulated by the authorities, with 1m spacing between each individual.
+Teachers are also to ensure no mingling between groups throughout the activities, and keep activities to a maximum of two hours, if possible.